-Ever since Chef Daisy Martinez introduced this Puerto Rican style roasted pork to my life, cooking for large amounts of people (who have no hang-ups about eating pork) has never been the same again.
-A wet rub, called Adobo, consisting of garlic paste and other basic ingredients is made using a mortar and pestle and the meat seasons anywhere form 1 to 3 days in the refrigerator.
+Chef Daisy Martinez introduced this recipe for Puerto Rican style roasted pork shoulder to my life 10 years ago.
+Cooking for large amounts of people (who have no hang-ups about eating pork) has never been the same again.
+A wet rub, called Adobo, consisting of garlic paste and other basic ingredients is made using a mortar and pestle.
+The pork then spends 1 to 3 days marinating in the refrigerator.
+Yup, this recipe is Daisy’s and I’m spreading the word about how great it is!

-This Puerto Rican basic technique is shared universally, with countless variations from kitchen to kitchen among Caribbean Latin America and the United States.
-Spices and herbs often vary, but my own spin on this succulent, slow rusted meat has been to incorporate the juice of a sour orange (or Seville orange) into the Adobo, instead of the popular choice of apple cider vinegar or white wine vinegar.
-Sour oranges may be difficult to locate, but well worth hunting down.
-It’s common to traditionally to leave the pork skin on and cook it until crispy, but feel free to cook it skinless if you so desire.
+This basic technique is shared universally, with countless variations from kitchen to kitchen among Caribbean Latin cooks.
+Spices and herbs often vary, but my own spin on this succulent, slow rusted meat has been to incorporate the juice of a sour orange (or Seville orange) into the Adobo.
+Typically, of the popular choice of apple cider vinegar or white wine vinegar.
+Sour oranges are difficult to locate, but well worth hunting down.
+Also, it’s common to traditionally to leave the pork skin on and cook it until crispy, but I prefer it skinless.

 - 1 pork shoulder